FredHutch/s3tagcrawler/README.md

 It will also upload *all* files found in `/fh/fast/doe_j/some_other_files` to the same bucket, under the prefix `some_other_files`, and tag them with the key-value pairs `color=purple` and `month=november`.
-Finally, it will upload the single file `/fh/fast/doe_j/path_to/a_file.txt` to the same bucket, under the prefix `lonely_files`, and tag it with the key-value pairs
+It will upload the single file `/fh/fast/doe_j/path_to/a_file.txt` to the same bucket, under the prefix `lonely_files`, and tag it with the key-value pairs
 `color=red` and `month=may`.
+Finally, it will upload all objects in the Swift container `user_jbrown` whose path starts with `path/to/files` to the same bucket under the prefix `files-from-swift` and tag it with the key-value pairs `color=mauve` and `month=april`.

 You are free to add as many columns/tags as you need.
 By convention, the following tags have been used so far: